-Verse 2 describes how overwhelmingly painful and difficult it was for David to endure God's discipline.
-He was overcome by his sense of God's displeasure.
-He indicated that God's "hand" had "pressed down on" him.
+David indicated that God's hand had pressed down on him.
 The hand of God is most often used figuratively to represent God's power and might.
 In this instance, David was describing how the might of God was pressing down on him as the Lord disciplined him.
 It felt like an unbearable burden.
 David described this feeling in Psalm 32:4, stating that the Lord's "hand was heavy on me; my strength was drained as in the summer's heat."